Buy a surfskate: How do I find the right surfskate?

-For surf training we recommend the boards of YOW Surf.
-The Surfskate truck systems from Smoothstar and YOW have the strongest radius of motion among all surf skates.
-With YOW boards you can do much tighter turns and surfing maneuvers like cutbacks than with other Surfskateboards.
+For surf training we recommend the boards of YOW Surf and Carve Skateboards.
+The Surfskate truck system from YOW has the strongest radius of motion among all surf skates.
+With YOW boards you can do much tighter turns and surfing manoeuvres like cutbacks than with other Surfskateboards.

 If you mainly want to push your surfing skills, YOW is the right choice!

 You have a little more body weight and want to lean fully into the turns and put real pressure on the rail, just like on a surfboard, then the Carver Surfskate is just as good at pushing your surfing to the next level!

 6.2 Allround surfskate for surf moves and cruising through the city centre

 In addition to surf manoeuvring, you want to cover a longer distance or simply cruise through the city, we recommend a Skateboard from Carver, Long Island or Miller.

 We hope you find the right board!
 Otherwise just send us an email!